 Elk Garden, WV

-Sorry - This camp is full
+Sorry - Registration for this camp is currently unavailable

 Sara Madgett attended her first Family HEART Camp in 2012 in Ohio when she was eleven.
 She has been attending that camp ever since.
 Sara has also attended the California Family HEART Camp three times, twice as a volunteer.
 For the past two years, she has become more and more involved with the Ohioana Planning Team.
 Being a member of that team has been motivating, frustrating, inspiring, and exciting.
 She is greatly looking forward to being a member of that team in the years to come.